Ottawa City Hall is a people place for all seasons. It is home to the Rink of Dreams, the Ottawa Sports Hall of Fame, and Barbara Ann Scott Museum.

 Marion Dewar Plaza is also the scene of many community events and festivals throughout the year, including:

 This summer, City Hall's Marion Dewar Plaza will be home to regular weekly programs and special events for every taste and interest – from physical fitness to Noon Hour Concerts

 Prediction Run Ottawa

-Wednesdays, noon to 1 pm, July 2 to August 27 (rain or shine)
+Wednesday, noon to 1 pm, September 10 (rain or shine)

-Join Run Ottawa, organizers of the Tamarack Ottawa Race Weekend, Canada's biggest running weekend, for a fun and friendly Prediction Run every Wednesday at noon starting July 2.
+Join Run Ottawa, organizers of the Tamarack Ottawa Race Weekend, Canada's biggest running weekend, for a fun and friendly Prediction Run.
 What's a Prediction Run?
 It is probably different from other races that you've run in the past.
 Rather than finishing first or running the fastest, the object of a prediction run is to finish as close to your predicted time as possible.
 In the case of our Summer Runner Series prediction runs, the goal is to finish as close to your predicted finish time for a 5K.
 And here's the catch... you leave your watch with us!
 Come and join us!
 Prizes and fun guaranteed!

 Register in advance at runottawa.ca Free!